These ten celebrities are famous, they've gone on to great things, and they all have one thing in common: they served in the U.S. military.

 Although Cash's reputation as an outspoken, hard-living rebel has overshadowed his time in service, he never forgot about where he came from, and years later, he met a young Army captain named Kris Kristofferson, who he helped become a country superstar in his own right.

 2. Clint Eastwood

 "I was drafted during the Korean War.
 None of us wanted to go...
 It was only a couple of years after World War II had ended.
 We said, 'Wait a second?
 Didn't we just get through with that?'"

 Long before Eastwood dared anyone to make his day as Dirty Harry, he served in the Army as a swimming instructor at Ft.
 Ord.
-As fate (and luck) would have it, his swimming skills would come in handy: one time when he was hitching a ride aboard a Navy torpedo bomber, the plane developed engine trouble and was forced to ditch in San Francisco Bay.
-Eastwood swam over a mile through the tide to shore, foreshadowing his own character's watery trials in "Escape from Alcatraz."
+As fate (and luck) would have it, his swimming skills would come in handy: one time when he was hitching a ride aboard a Navy torpedo bomber, the plane ran out of gas and was forced to ditch in the Pacific Ocean approximately 3 miles off Point Reyes Station CA. Eastwood swam over a mile through the tide to shore, foreshadowing his own character's watery trials in "Escape from Alcatraz" through shark infested waters.
 After his discharge in 1953, Eastwood attended L.A.
 City College and studied drama under the GI Bill.
 From humble origins in the movie business (he started on a $75-a-week contract with Universal Studios), he eventually found international fame in "spaghetti" westerns, the Dirty Harry series, and as an Oscar-winning director.